lnxpy/hashnode/cl41l8qnv00qupmnv9c5x43l0.md

 OK
 ```

-Those dots at the beginning of the result shows the status of each test execution.
+Those characters at the beginning of the result show the status of each test execution.
 It shows that it found three tests and all those tests are passed.
-There will be three `F`s other than three dots if all our tests fail.
+There will be `F` per each test failure other than a dot.
 There is another situation where you might get `E`.
 It means that there is a problem with your test itself like there might be a syntax error or typo issue inside your test.

 ### 5. DAMP & DRY Principles in Your Tests
 These two famous principles allow you to write clean and easy-to-understand tests.
 In this part, we'll talk about the beautiful names you can choose for your test cases and we'll be using the `setUp()` method to improve our tests.